Luca-A-Magalhaes/himcd/README.md

 ```

 Access http://localhost:5000 (or to the other port configured on your .env file) to see the running site.

+### Templates structure

+The project provides pré-built pages structures and components, inside the `app/templates` folder.

+To start a new page you can rename the example page at `app/templates/pages/page.html.jinja`.

 ## Translations